-The next 25 minutes will be dedicated to write this article about the Pomodoro technique.
+I will take the next 25 minutes writing this article about the Pomodoro technique.

-After discussion around life hacking tricks (see here in french : http://lifehacking.grassouille.org/) I am trying to adopt the Pomodor technique.
+After a discussion around life hacking tricks (see here in French: http://lifehacking.grassouille.org/) I am trying to adopt the Pomodoro technique.

-The technique is simple and the tooling that you will need is basic: one timer, a sheet of paper and a pencil.
+The method is simple, and the tooling that you will need is basic: a timer, a sheet of paper and a pencil.

-- Plan the tasks to be done at the beginning of the day
+- Plan the tasks to do at the beginning of the day

 - Stick to this during the day during each Pomodoro cycle